KDE/kde-builder/doc/source-reference/index.md

 after a build failure.

-The logs are generally kept in a separate directory for each separate run of kdesrc-build.
+The logs are generally kept in a separate directory for each separate run of kde-builder.
 A "latest" symlink is created for each module name, which points to the last instance of a script run.

 If a build ends in a failure, an error.log symlink is created in the specific log directory for that module, which points to the specific build phase output file where the build was determined to have failed.

-Sometimes there is no log though (e.g. an internal kdesrc-build failure outside of log_command)!
+Sometimes there is no log though (e.g. an internal kde-builder failure outside of log_command)!

 Some users prefer to have TTY output.
 For now the --debug cmdline option is